-There are so many reasons why a home-owner would want to rent out their home, from job relocation to the need to upsize or downsize a property.
+There are so many reasons why a home-owner would want to rent out their home, from job relocation to the need to upsize or downsize a rental property.
 You may also want to hold on to your Nashville longer in anticipation of rising property values.

 But no matter the reason for doing so, renting out your home does come with some great benefits.
 You may be able to gain cash flow and tax savings, as well as increased wealth through rising home values.